-Once you have implemented maintenance management software, your organization will quickly begin to see the benefits of this system on your operations and your bottom line.
+Once you have successfully implemented computerized maintenance management software (CMMS), your organization will quickly begin to see the benefits of this system on your operations and your bottom line.
 The management team will look to expand its influence in new ways within the company.
-However, expansion without a clear purpose or function will only serve to create confusion, so it is important to approach this expansion carefully.
-There are three key opportunities to advance or expand the use of maintenance management software:
+However, expansion without a clear purpose or function will only serve to create confusion, so it’s important to approach this expansion carefully.
+There are three key opportunities to advance or expand usage of CMMS software:

 Preparing to Expand Maintenance Management Software

-- Key stakeholder buy-in.
+- Obtain key stakeholder buy-in.
 Without executive support, any initiative is far more likely to fail.
 It is vital to engage and secure the vocal support of key stakeholders in this expansion effort.

 - Provide individualized training.
 With the expansion, several things will shift.
-Different employees will be utilizing the maintenance management software, and the roles and tasks of those already using it may change.
-Targeted, individualized training to address both sides of this scenario should be prepared and implemented before the expansion is finalized.
+Varying levels of employees will have access to CMMS software, and their respective roles and tasks may change.
+Targeted, individualized training for each employee level is critical before an expansion takes place.

 - Create a road map.
-Any expansion or implementation is a complex process, one in which multiple individuals are responsible for disparate tasks to be completed independently but within specified timelines and to fulfill a common goal.
-In order to ensure that all parties complete their assigned tasks correctly and in a timely manner, a cross-functional team of stakeholders should be gathered for a single purpose – to develop a detailed work plan that will guide the expansion.
+Any implementation or expansion can be a complex process.
+It’s one in which multiple individuals are responsible for completing disparate tasks independently, yet within specified timelines, to fulfill a common goal.
+In order to ensure that all parties complete their assigned tasks correctly and in a timely manner, consider developing a cross-functional team of stakeholders.
+This team’s single purpose should be to curate a detailed work plan to guide the expansion.